devRant-Community/Community-Programming-Book/book/languages/assembly/advantages.md

   For eg.: System software in an OS (not needed though as modern compilers do a pretty good job).

-* In embedded programming where space is limited to an extent that higher level languages (like C) can use more space then required.
+* In embedded programming where space is limited to an extent that higher level languages (like C) can use more space then required or actually present.

 * To access hardware features which are either platform specific or too uncommon and not available for optimization in higher languages such as C.